kool-dev/kool/docs/4-Commands/kool-start.md

 ## kool start

-Start the specified Kool environment containers.
-If no service is specified, start all.
+Start the specified [service] containers.
+If no [service] is provided, all containers will be started.

 ```
-kool start [SERVICE]
+kool start [service...]
 ```

 ### Options